WSLEA Supports Professional Development

 25th Annual NWGIA Training Symposium

-WSLEA is once again a sponsor of the Northwest Gang Investigator Association’s 24th annual training conference for 2018, to be held in Spokane, WA May 14-18.
+WSLEA will once again sponsor the Northwest Gang Investigator Association’s 25th annual training conference for 2019, to be held in Spokane, WA May 6-10.
 NWGIA represents law enforcement professionals investigating gang crimes and the implementation of prevention and intervention programs in Oregon, Washington, Idaho and Montana.
-WSLEA has been a proud sponsor of NWGIA for the past five years.
+WSLEA has been a proud sponsor of NWGIA for the past six years.
 For more information about NWGIA or the conference, visit www.nwgia.com.

 HR-218 Qualification Shoot for Retired Law Enforcement Officers

 WSLEA is a sponsor of the HR-218 qualification shoot for retired law enforcement officers.
 The qualification is held at the Spokane Police Academy Range and is coordinated by Sgt.
 C. Crane, Range Master, and Robert T. Bro, Range assistant.
 The shoot is open to any retired law enforcement officer, retired from any law enforcement agency, including Federal, State and Local.
-WSLEA has been a proud sponsor for the past five years.
-The 2017 shoot was held on Wednesday, June 14th.
-To reserve a shooting time or for more information contact Bob Bro at firstname.lastname@example.org or (509) 953-5066.
+WSLEA has been a proud sponsor for the past six years.
+The 2019 shoot will be held on Tuesday, June 18th beginning at 0900.
+To reserve a shooting time or for more information contact Bob Bro at email@example.com or (509) 953-5066.
 See the following for more information and registration.
 2016 HR-218 Qualification, BLEA Firearm Training, Liability Waiver, and Retired Qualification.

 The National Campus Safety Summit